fkarg/fkarg.github.io/_posts/2020-02-01-zero-to-one.md

 published: true
 title: 'Book: Zero to One'
 subtitle: Notes on Startups, or How to Build the Future
+date: '2020-02-02'
 tags:
 - book
 ---
 Review of Peter Thiels' 'rare thing: a concise [and] thought-provoking book on entrepreneurship'.

-So I got this book some time ago, and I finally got around to reading it.
+I bought this book in a bookstore in Berlin roughly a week after the LWCW, with two others (will be linked here after reviewed, 'Mark Manson: Everything is F\*cked' and '7 Habits of Highly Effective People').
+This was some time ago, and I finally got around to reading it.
 Here are my thoughts about it, roughly ordered semantically.

 # Core Key Takeaways